-Since the early 1900s, Southern Californians have been finding things to do at Big Bear Lake.
-Back then, the journey was an adventure in itself, in an open-sided stagecoach, bouncing along winding mountain roads and keeping a lookout for grizzly bears.
+Back in the early 1900s, the journey from Los Angeles to Big Bear Lake was an adventure in itself, a bone-jarring ride an open-sided stagecoach, bouncing along winding mountain roads, and keeping a lookout for grizzly bears.

 Nowadays, you can make the trip in a couple of hours by automobile.
-We'll help you find out more about Big Bear, why and when to go, and all of the things to do in Big Bear once you get there.
+Read on to find out all of the things to do in Big Bear once you get there.

 Segway Tour: You've probably seen a Segway personal transporter and thought "Gee, that looks like fun."
 With Action Segway Tours, you'll learn how to ride a Segway and soon will be zipping along through a scenic park with a wide grin on your face.

 Big Bear Alpine Zoo At Moonridge: Where do bad Big Bears and wayward Wiley Coyotes go?
 If they're lucky, they end up at Moonridge Zoo.
 More of an animal sanctuary and rehabilitation center than a zoo, they care for and display rescued animals - and a few that ran afoul of law one too many times.
 It's a great place to take kids, especially during animal feeding tours when they can ask questions.

 Take an Off-Roading Tour: Though you can take this tour with Offroad Adventure year round, it may be more fun in the summer.